-The Compensation Committee of the Board of Directors was composed at by the following three non-employee directors: Messrs.
-Rajesh B. Parekh, Chairman, Harry H. Penner, Jr. and Charles R. Schaller.
+The Compensation Committee of the Board of Directors is currently composed of the following three non-employee directors: Messrs.
+Rajesh B. Parekh, Chairman, Harry H. Penner, Jr. and Karen Shoos Lipton.
 None of these Compensation Committee members was an officer or employee of us during the year.
 No Compensation Committee interlocks between us and another entity existed.